Cathy's Clown: History

-"Cathy's Clown" was The Everly Brothers' first single for Warner Bros., after they had recorded for Archie Bleyer's Cadence label for three years.
+"Cathy's Clown" was The Everly Brothers' first single for Warner Bros., having previously recorded for Archie Bleyer's Cadence label for three years.
 It sold eight million copies worldwide, spending five weeks at number 1 on the U.S. Billboard Hot 100 chart and one week on the R&B chart.
 The song spent seven weeks at number 1 on the UK Singles Chart in May and June 1960, and was the Everly Brothers' biggest-selling single and their third and final U.S. number 1 hit.
 Billboard ranked it as the number 3 song of the year for 1960.

 In 2004, it was ranked 149th on Rolling Stone magazine's list of the 500 Greatest Songs of All Time.

 In November 2018, a judge ruled that Don was the sole writer of "Cathy's Clown", as Phil had relinquished his rights sometime before June 1980.
 Acuff-Rose Music, which owned the song publishing, and BMI (the brothers' rights society) removed Phil's name from all the royalty statements.
 In 2011, Don filed to regain ownership, with the estate of Phil following in 2014.